donnior/pebble-asset/README.md

 }

 ```
-Currently this plugin not support generating such revision file, you may checkout professional front-end solution such as Gulp and its pugin like https://github.com/sindresorhus/gulp-rev.
+Currently this extension not support generating such revision file, you may checkout professional front-end solution such as Gulp and its pugin like https://github.com/sindresorhus/gulp-rev.

 ## How to use